-All agricultural chemical users are responsible under the Chemical Usage (Agricultural and Veterinary) Control Act 1988 for ensuring that records of each chemical application are made within 2 days of the application.
+All agricultural chemical users are responsible under the Chemical Usage (Agricultural and Veterinary) Control Act 2017 for ensuring that records of each chemical application are made.

 Certain non-agricultural chemical uses, such as domestic use of agricultural chemical products and use of pool or spa treatment chemicals, are exempted from record keeping requirements under the legislation.
 For such purposes, domestic use of an agricultural chemical product refers to the application of chemical products that are:

 - available in a retail store where groceries are sold

 - applied by hand or with a hand-operated device (e.g. a manually operated backpack sprayer)

 Conversely, there are some additional obligations for use of prescribed herbicides in certain situations within specified Great Barrier Reef catchments.
 Further information about these additional requirements can be found below and on the Department of Environment and Science website.